rust-lang/chalk/book/src/types/rust_types.md

 variable `V`, we instantiate `V` with `F`.
 But in practice because of the above subtyping rules there are actually a range of values that `V` could have and still be equal with `F`.
-This may or may not be someting to consider revisiting.
+This may or may not be something to consider revisiting.

 ### Generator witness types